csucdsi/DataFest/content/Sponsors.md

 We are excited to share that ChicoStart is matching up to $500 and SAP Hosting Center has offered to match an additional $250 in dollar-for-dollar matching funds - let's make sure not to leave any of that money on the table!
 Every $5-10 helps!

+Our #CatsGaveBack $499 during Giving Day!
+Thank you to all our amazing donors!

 ----